Steven H. Kaplan, President

-Dr. Kaplan also served as dean of Arts and Humanities at the University at Buffalo and as Dean of the College of Liberal Arts and Sciences at Butler University.
+Dr. Kaplan also served as dean of Arts and Humanities at SUNY Buffalo State College and as Dean of the College of Liberal Arts and Sciences at Butler University.

-In addition to earning his Ph.D. in Comparative Literature at Eberhard-Karls Universität, Dr. Kaplan holds a Master of Arts degree (with a concentration in philosophy, German and English) from Eberhard-Karls Universität and a Bachelor of Arts degree from the University of California at Los Angeles.
+In addition to earning his Ph.D. in Comparative Literature at Eberhard-Karls Universität, Dr. Kaplan holds a Master of Arts degree (with a concentration in philosophy, German and English) from Eberhard-Karls Universität and a Bachelor of Arts degree from the University of California, Los Angeles.

 A prolific writer, Dr.Kaplan has authored several books, among them, translations of the poetry of Rainer Maria Rilke, a study of Tim O'Brien's fiction, and an anthology of international war stories.
 He also has written a number of scholarly essays.